 Recognize that there will be some transitional growing pains for your family if you decide to go back to work.
 I personally think that the best of both worlds is a part-time job if your financial situation affords it.
 Since your children are pretty young, this could be a great segue, keeping your feet in the pool of your career so that as they get older, you can easily transition into full-time work without the dreaded “mommy gap” on your resume.

 It’s also important to recognize that for women, we live a life of seasons.
 You have had a season of being a stay-at-home mom.
-Something in your spirit is whispering that this season may be coming to an end for you.
+Something in your spirit is whispering that this season in motherhood may be coming to an end for you.
 Just because you choose to go back to work in the near future doesn’t mean that it has to be forever or that it won’t change or look different for you if the seasons change in your life.
 Go with it and be willing to switch it up if life demands.

-It’s a tough decision that you and a million other moms have to make.
+It’s a tough decision that you and a million other moms and working women have to make.
 We all feel torn at times, but rest in the knowledge that all of your roles are good ones.
 You were put here on this planet to fulfill them all.
 Some seasons of your life will focus more on some of your roles than others, but it’s more than okay and totally doable to perform more than one role at a time.

 You’ve got this!
 It just takes a little grit and grace!